 - In individual outbreaks of finishing pigs, the pens must be cleaned and disinfected between lots.

 - In case of continuous outbreaks in the growing area, it might be necessary to vaccinate the pigs at 8 weeks of age, and possibly revaccinate at 10 to 12 weeks of age.
 Usually, pigs do not get vaccinated before 8 weeks of age because colostrum antibodies reduce the response to the vaccine.

 - Vaccinate replacing gilts.

-- Vaccinate the breeding herd every year.
+- Vaccinate the breeding herd (including boars) every six months.

 See images in the Altlas related to Erysipela